-“Beets are a nutrient rich root vegetable.
+“Beets are a nutrient-rich root vegetable.
 Research suggests that competitive athletes who ate 1 beet per day (up to 1.5 cups of beets) 75 minutes before running were able to move at a faster pace with perceived less exertion.
 How?

 Nitrates convert to nitric oxide in the body, which functions to widen blood vessels, in turn allowing for increased blood flow, oxygen, and nutrients to reach working muscles.
-Nitrates may also improve your muscle’s use oxygen during activity.
+Nitrates may also improve your muscle’s use of oxygen during activity.
 Once again, food sources are the best for obtaining this nutrient benefit.”

 However, interviewed for a WebMD article, Marjorie Nolan, RD qualifies this by noting, “Eating beets won’t give you the same quantity of nitrates [as beetroot juice or powder], because cooking hampers some of the nitrates, but it certainly is good for your health.”

 A 2015 Penn State study was the first to measure blood flow to the contracting muscles after beetroot juice supplement, finding it had no effect.
 They did find that the participants’ arteries “de-stiffened,” but not that they necessarily widened.

 Available research detailing the effect of beetroot juice supplementation on endurance training was recently summed up in a review of 23 articles.

 They concluded that 70-500ml of beetroot juice before activity might improve your ability to deliver oxygen to exercising muscles, as well as increase the time to exhaustion during intense activity.